ijones16/urql/docs/basics.md

 > polyfill to your app.

 It also supports cancellation.
-When an operation becomes "stale", meaning a component that requested it has unmounted for instance, a `teardown` operation is sent which can cause `fetch` to abort ongoing requests when necessary.
+When an operation becomes "stale", meaning a component that requested it has unmounted, for instance, a `teardown` operation is sent which can cause `fetch` to abort ongoing requests when necessary.